greg4fun/katacoda-scenarios-1/docker-storage/intro.md

-Welcome the Kubernetes Comminity Dojo for Docker.
+Welcome the Kubernetes Community Dojo for Docker.

 # This course is currently work in progress.